browserengineering/book/book/embeds.md

 rendering, or [navigation](chrome.md).

-So the web has a second approach that retains all of those features: let the developer embed one webpage inside another, via the `<iframe>` element.
+So the web has a second approach that retains all of those features: let the developer embed one web page inside another, via the `<iframe>` element.
 As you'll see, this approach neatly solves all of these problems---accessibility, etc come "for free".
 And as it turns out, iframes are a great way to include "untrusted" content.